 Sexual abuse (AKA sexual assault) is an umbrella term that includes a wide variety of non-consensual sexual encounters or sexual acts committed upon a victim.
 Common types of sexual abuse include:

-• Indecent exposure, which is when someone exposes their genitalia to another person without their consent.
+- Indecent exposure is when someone exposes their genitalia to another person without their consent.

 Victims of childhood sexual abuse commonly suffer a wide range of physical and emotional issues for years following the initial event.
-That’s why so many victims choose to speak up and pursue justice through civil and/or criminal sexual abuse lawsuits.
+That’s why so many victims choose to speak up and pursue justice through civil and/or criminal sexual abuse lawsuits, and for parents to recognize the signs of sexual abuse in children.
 If you’re actively enduring physical and emotional pain from your case of child sexual abuse, the legal team at Janicek Law wants to help you pursue justice and financial compensation.

 Mental Health Issues That Sexual Abuse Victims Can Suffer From